champstank/MNIST_DeepNet/README.md

 Randomized Score =  0.993127709767
 Randomized Best Parameters =  {'epochs': 24, 'learn_rate': 0.001, 'optimizer': 'Adagrad', 'batch_size': 128, 'dropout_rate': 0.25, 'weight_constraint': 3}

+After running **GridSearchCV** and **RandomizedSearchCV** we can see the difference in performance is minimal. **GridSearchCV** does give us an edge as we would expect since it performs its search exhaustively, but **RandomizedSearchCV** gives us a score close to the same.

+Once we have found the values we want to use for the variables we can hardcode them into the model creation and don't have to pass them in any longer.

 ## Initializing best parameters in model creation
 Now that we know our best parameters we can code them directly into the **create_model** function.
 Notice again we are not passing in any parameters into the model since we are no longer tuning parameters.
 ```python